 symptoms of psychosis.

 - Longer detention in hospital or community.

-- More seclusion and restraints to manage un-medicated psychotic behavior.
+- More seclusion and restraints to manage un-medicated psychotic behaviour.

 - Poorer prognosis.
 Research indicates that prompt treatment leads to reduced negative cognitive impacts, fewer re-occurring episodes of psychosis and less trauma for individuals with psychosis.